myung-group/Data_active_BCM/Data/MLMD_LGPS/README.md

 The file `mpi.sh` contains job script information what we used.
 If you perform calculations under parallel computing, change it appropriately to your environment.

-Also, adjust how much CPU to allocate in the settings of the two files below.
+Also, adjust how many CPUs to allocate in the settings of the two files below.

 `calc_vasp.py`
 ```shell